“I hate reading books.”

 Remember that story, and try to convey a bit of what that felt like to your non-reader.

-Maybe you can convert someone now that you’re armed with some ideas.
+Maybe you can convert someone now that you’re armed with some fresh ideas.
 They’ll thank you later (after they’ve finished just one more chapter).